Standings are displayed on the Public Schedule page and will update automatically as you enter scores.

 Goals/points scored minus goals/points allowed (the numbers in the main score boxes for each game).

-Score Difference 3
+Score Difference (n)

-Example: An 8-1 win would be counted as 3, same as a 4-1 win or a 100-0 win.
+Example: Score difference (4) would count an 8-1 win as 4, same as a 5-1 win or a 100-0 win.

 Percentage